bpoletti/Zovid19_Repo/README.md

 Created by Brandon Poletti, Keith White, Will Hedrick, and William Jackson

 ## Synopsis
 You are one of the few survivors of a zombie apocalypse.
 Stuck in a city  where you have to survive against hordes of undead, you must find guns, weapons, and ammo while looking for a way out.
-Will you survive or will the dead claim you as they did the world?
+The only way out is through 4 vials scattered across the city.
+You have to find them and that will be your way out.

 ## Controls
 A - Move left